ROCm/HIPIFY/docs/install.rst

 =======================

-The `TheRock <https://github.com/ROCm/TheRock>`__ build system also publishes nightly builds for the ROCm Core SDK and its components, including ROCm Systems Profiler.
+The `TheRock <https://github.com/ROCm/TheRock>`__ build system also publishes nightly builds for the ROCm Core SDK and its components, including HIPIFY tools.
 See `Nightly release status
 <https://github.com/ROCm/TheRock#nightly-release-status>`__ for details.